mtrevisan/Boxon/README.md

 - Fixed duplicated descriptions.
 - Fixed validation on max value while composing a message.
-- Fixed number not written with the correct radix.
+- Fixed number is not written with the correct radix.
 - Made `shortDescription` mandatory in the annotation, as it should have been.
 - Added method to map a [DTO](https://en.wikipedia.org/wiki/Data_transfer_object) into a `Map<String, Object>` in `ReflectionHelper`.
 - Added method `Configurator.composeConfiguration` accepting a DTO.